martinpartin/NodeTruck/README.md

 # NodeTruck

 NodeTruck is a project aimed at controlling and monitoring a kids Ride-on car via a microcontroller and a web interface.
-The project consists of two main parts: the **Microcontroller Unit (MCU)** and a **Web Application**.
+The project consists of three main parts: the **Kids Ride-on car**, a **Microcontroller Unit (MCU)** and a **Web Application**.

 ## Components

+### Kids Ride-on car:
+- A Kids Ride-on car with a remote simular to this [this type](https://www.aliexpress.com/item/1005007166105465.html).
+- Other remotes will probably work just as well, but then soldering might differ

 ### NodeTruck MCU:
 - Microcontroller setup using the WeMos board (ESP8266).
 - Store credentials and configuration in `secrets.h`.
-- The system is designed to control a kids Kids Ride-on car (yes, you need an actual car for this!).
-You can pair it with a remote control of [this type](https://www.aliexpress.com/item/1005007166105465.html).
 - **Disclaimer:** I have zero expertise in electronics or soldering.
 The [soldering diagram](https://github.com/martinpartin/NodeTruck/blob/6b665cc0c752c294dc6a638f0e604b1d3ef2b887/docs/circuit.drawio.png) might be highly flammable—proceed with caution, and have a fire extinguisher ready.

 ### NodeTruck WebApp: